 (Abstract)

-The year 2015 marks the beginning of the three-year-long archaeological and anthropological project Necropolis Porta Nola in Pompeii with collaboration of British School at Rome (BSR), IlustreColegioOficial de Doctores y LicenciadosenLetras y Ciencias de Valencia y Castellòn (CDL) and Museu de Prehistoria de Valencia (MPV) with support of Soprintendenza Speciale Beni Archeologici Pompei, Ercolano e Stabia.
+The year 2015 marked the beginning of the three-year-long archaeological and anthropological project “Necropolis Porta Nola” in Pompeii with collaboration of the British School at Rome (BSR), IlustreColegioOficial de Doctores y LicenciadosenLetras y Ciencias de Valencia y Castellòn (CDL) and Museu de Prehistoria de Valencia (MPV), with support of Soprintendenza Speciale Beni Archeologici Pompei, Ercolano e Stabia.
 The objectives of the project are to excavate, re-study, evaluate, date and document the structures in the necropolis, conserve the tombs as this is the top priority of the authorities of Pompeii, examine the burials and casts and present the project to the public via different media.
 Part of the project is a field school, where methodology of excavation, finds processing and preservation are introduced to the students.

-Pompeii Project: Porta Nola Necropolis is a follow-up project to the previous archaeological researches from the 1920s and the mid-1970s and is aimed to understand better not only the area itself but also the people who were buried in the necropolis and the ones who died here during the eruption in 79 AD.
+Pompeii Project: Porta Nola Necropolis is a follow-up project to the previous archaeological research from the 1920s and the mid-1970s and it aims to understand better not only the area itself, but also the people who were buried in the necropolis and the ones who died here during the eruption in 79 AD.

 The activities of the first year were split into three main areas of interest.
 The first focused on cleaning and excavating a part of the area of Necropolis Porta Nola, namely two schola tombs and the Tomb of M. Obellius Firmus.
 The main goal was to reopen the excavation in the M. Obellius Firmus Tomb, which was partially excavated in 1976.
 Findings inside the tomb revealed new information about using the structure, which was built during the reign of Nero.
 A key part of reexamination of the funerary monument included its conservation and restoration by the specialist from the Museum of Valencia with cooperation of Soprintendenza.

 The second activity was carried out in the area next to the necropolis along the Pompeii fortification wall.
-Several inscriptions on the wall indicate that the area served as a burial place for non-roman citizens living in the town.
+Several inscriptions on the wall indicate that the area served as a burial place for non-Roman citizens living in the town.
 Based on the findings from the mid.
 19th century, the area was identified as a burial place for “poor” people.
 However, the new findings such as urns with coins and inhumation burial of a baby have provided us with new data to re-evaluate the interpretations.

 The goal of the last activity was to study 15 casts of victims of the eruption, which were made in the mid.
-70s.
+1970s.
 The victims were found in the area of Porta Nola Necropolis.
 The analysis coordinated by Pompeii authorities and Valencian anthropological team included anthropological research, X-ray analysis, photogrammetric documentation and 3D reconstruction, which will be used in the future for 3D prints of the casts.

 The 2016 season concentrated on four new parts of the necropolis.
 Firstly, a rectangular structure next to Aesquillia Polla tomb was excavated.
 The structure was discovered between 1908 and 1910.
 Despite the preliminary excavation and several studies, its function had been unknown.
-A significant attention was paid to the area behind the Obellius Tomb, where a wall with a small gateway had been built.
+Significant attention was paid to the area behind the Obellius Tomb, where a wall with a small gateway had been built.
 The excavations uncovered a beaten earth route, several deposits of burnt bones and an ustrinum, which will be excavated in the following season of 2017.
 Other analyzed structures, the function of which had been uncertain, are situated next to the fortification wall and between the rectangular structure and the Obellius Tomb.

 Alica